Amare Stoudemire is out of Phoenix and headed to New York - for a meeting.

 The big three

-LeBRON JAMES: The top prize, James met for nearly three hours with Heat president Pat Riley then held court in Cleveland with the Clippers for an hour.
+LEBRON JAMES: Dressed casually in a T-shirt and shorts, James met for nearly three hours with Heat president Pat Riley then held court in Cleveland with the Clippers for about another hour.

 James, who has also heard from the Nets and Knicks, gave his take on how things are going: "Good."

 "This is a very fluid process," said Riley, whose team is trying to keep Wade and lure Bosh as well.
 "We've had five meetings across the country in the span of 40 hours.
 We will continue with the process.
 It's still early in free agency, but we feel very good with how our presentations have gone thus far."